bigskysoftware/_hyperscript/www/docs.md

 </script>
 ```

-The original event handler does not need to be updated to deal with asynchronous code, and the value is now coming from
+Again, the original event handler does not need to be updated to deal with asynchronous code.
+When the value returns
-the server.
+from the server, the hyperscript runtime will take care of resuming execution of the event handler.

-Now how much would you pay?
+Now how much would you pay? :)

 ### The `async` keyword